json-schema-org/website/pages/blog/posts/gsoc26-format-test-suite.md

 ![Published format tests, before and after GSoC 2026 - a bar chart per format showing the test count before the project against the test count after](/img/posts/2026/gsoc26-tushar/format-growth-chart.png)

 Published `format` tests across the 19 formats tracked grew from **618 to 838** over the project - a net addition of 220 tests, essentially all of it landing through this project's pull requests. `duration`, `idn-email`, and the `regex` dialect tests had close to no dedicated coverage before this and now have a real baseline. `email` alone more than doubled, from 27 to 71.
 One format, `json-pointer`, needed no additions at all - its existing coverage held up against the same testing everything else went through.

+The work also landed in a second repository.
+The project was mentored by [Juan Cruz Viotti](https://github.com/jviotti), who maintains [sourcemeta/core](https://github.com/sourcemeta/core) - the C++ library behind [Blaze](https://github.com/sourcemeta/blaze) - so a large part of the effort went into building out its `format` support and test coverage alongside the suite itself.
+That pairing was useful in both directions: the suite defined what correct behaviour is, and implementing it against a real validator immediately exposed the cases where the definition was underspecified.

 Total delivered across both repositories: